xuankimtran/docs-1/pages/katalon-analytics/docs/load-balancing-agents.md

 > Notes:
 >
-> * You can reassign old Test Run Types or assign multiple new Test Run Types to the same Agent whose Threshold you have configured.
+> * You can reassign old Test Run Types or assign multiple new Test Run Types to any configured Agent.

 To check the Test Execution process, go back to the **Test Environments** page.